Generic Inference in Latent Gaussian Process Models: Conclusions and Discussion

 We have developed \emph{scalable automated variational inference for Gaussian process} models (\savigp), an inference method for models with Gaussian process (\gptext) priors, multiple outputs, and nonlinear likelihoods.
 The method is generally applicable to black-box likelihoods, i.e.~it does not need to know the details of the conditional likelihood (or its gradients), only requiring its evaluation as a black-box function.

-One of the key properties of this method is that, despite using a flexible variational posterior such as a mixture-of-Gaussians distribution, it is \emph{statistically efficient} in that it requires only expectations over univariate Gaussian distributions to estimate the evidence lower bound (\elbotext) and its gradients.
+One of the key properties of this method is that, despite using a flexible variational posterior such as a mixture-of-Gaussians distribution, it is \emph{statistically efficient} in that it requires samples from univariate Gaussian distributions to estimate the evidence lower bound (\elbotext) and its gradients.

 In order to provide scalability to very large datasets, we have used an augmented prior via the so-called inducing variables, which are prevalent in most sparse \gptext approximations.
 This has allowed us to decompose the \elbotext as a sum of terms over the datapoints, hence giving way for the application of stochastic optimization and parallel computation.